Do you have openings?

 Summer PEAK Program: Monday – Friday 7:15am to 5:30pm

-The Community School Programs: Monday – Friday 9am to 12pm (follows school calendar)
+The Community School Program (Located at Little Harbour School): Monday – Friday 9am to 12pm (follows school calendar)

 Do you offer part-time care or have scheduling options?